 Exceptions To The Rule

-So how is it possible that gamblers can succeed without having any advantage in the casino or sportsbook?
+So how can gamblers gain any form of advantage over the casino or sportsbook?

 Poker is one exception to the rule — because you’re not playing against the house; you are playing against other players.
 While luck plays a part in winning, as it does with any competitive game for that matter, Poker is largely a game of skill and calculation.
 Hence why professional Poker players exist, and earn a full-time living from it.